zwnq/zwnq/README.md

 ⚡️ I’m currently working on:

-- Online courses, certifications, and bootcamps through DataCamp, Coursera, and LinkedIn Learning
+- Online courses, certifications, and bootcamps through DataCamp, Coursera, Khan Academy, and LinkedIn Learning

 📫 How to reach me:
 - ***(unavailable for now)***